BrokenSource/Pyaket/website/docs/config/application.md

 This value primarily determines the [Workspace Root](./directories.md#workspace) location when dynamic.

 !!! tip "Using an empty [Author](#author) is a way to isolate each project virtual environment."
     - While not recommended due spamming the user data dir, it works for single banner-less projects.
-For that, set the variable to `#!python None` or _set empty/remove it_ entirely.
+For that, set the python field to `#!python None` or unset it entirely.

 ## Version